Alex4386/HRPL/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...
 ```
-But the some characters at [TouHou Project](https://en.wikipedia.org/wiki/Touhou_Project) are incapable to use this software freely,
+But the some characters at [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project) are incapable to use this software freely,
 since the license limits the usage of this software to a ["person"](https://en.wikipedia.org/wiki/Homo_sapiens).
-This also prevents usage for robots, dogs and even "Ceaser in *"Planet of Apes"*" can not use it!
-This is racist!
+This also prevents usage for robots, dogs and even ["Caeser in *"Planet of Apes"*"](https://en.wikipedia.org/wiki/Caesar_(Planet_of_the_Apes)) can not use it!

-This is a real issue, considering [GitHub Copilot](https://copilot.github.com), An Artificial Intelligence based Autocomplete system.
+This is a real issue, considering [GitHub Copilot](https://copilot.github.com) or [Tabnine](https://www.tabnine.com), An Artificial Intelligence based autocomplete system.
 Can **IT** use the code?

+This is [AI racist accusatory "Issac Asimov" bs right here]() at MIT License!
-So I fixed this issue. for the software freedom of the [gensokyo](https://en.touhouwiki.net/wiki/Gensokyo)!
+So I fixed this issue. for the software freedom of the [gensokyo](https://en.touhouwiki.net/wiki/Gensokyo) and AI-ready world!

 ## So what was changed?
 HRPL ([Hakurei Reimu](https://en.touhouwiki.net/wiki/Reimu_Hakurei) Public License) includes your permission to use the software [freely](https://www.fsf.org/) in the [gensokyo](https://en.touhouwiki.net/wiki/Gensokyo) in the license.
-Also license terms were changed to more permissive in order to make [youkais](https://en.touhouwiki.net/wiki/Youkai) and [ Half-Phantom](https://en.touhouwiki.net/wiki/Phantom#Half-human_Half-phantom) [free to use](https://fsf.org).
+Also license terms were changed to more permissive in order to make [youkais](https://en.touhouwiki.net/wiki/Youkai) and [ Half-Phantom](https://en.touhouwiki.net/wiki/Phantom#Half-human_Half-phantom) [free to use](https://fsf.org) (explicitly mentioned).

 ## OK, Let me check the License
 You can check the entire license at [LICENSE](LICENSE)